John Sampson 1808-1885 & Ann Branwell 1811-1886

 John was known as John Sampson Senior and his son John was known as John Sampson Junior.
 The Burra Record uses this arrangement to distinguish between the two.
 John Sampson Snr. was one of the earliest settlers of Burra, and he was employed at the Burra Copper Mine.
 Records indicate that John left mining and was a teamster (a person who transported copper ore from the mine to the port by carriage) from 1864-69.
 In 1877-8 he was a SA Mining Assistant and in 1883 he was a dealer (believe chaff and wood) based in Kooringa.
 John lived for 38 and a half years in South Australia and was an active member of the Bible Christian Church.

 John Sampson died of pneumonia on 5 December 1885.
 Ann died one month later on 4 Jan 1886 at the age of 75 years.
 John and Ann were buried in the Burra Cemetery near the north-east corner of the walled section.
-Also buried in the same grave was their youngest son Thomas and their granddaughter Mary Elizabeth Sampson.
+Also buried in the same grave was their youngest son Thomas, their daughter Grace Walker and their granddaughter Mary Elizabeth Sampson.
 Mary was the daughter of William and Elizabeth Sampson.